-The feature is FDA cleared and validated in a clinical study, so if you get a notification, we recommend discussing this information with your doctor or healthcare provider to be evaluated further.
+The feature is FDA and CE cleared and validated in a clinical study, so if you get a notification, we recommend discussing this information with your doctor or healthcare provider to be evaluated further.
 Don’t make any changes to your medication or health regimen before speaking with them.

 The Irregular Heart Rhythm Notifications feature cannot detect heart attack, blood clots, stroke, or other heart conditions.
 You should never change your medication without first speaking to your doctor.
 Results may not be accurate in people who take medication or substances that affect heart rate or blood flow.

 If you think you’re having a medical emergency, call emergency services.
 The feature is not intended for use by people under 22 years old or with known atrial fibrillation.

 What devices is it available on?

 Irregular Heart Rhythm Notifications is currently available in the United States, Austria, Belgium, Canada, Chile, France, Germany, Hong Kong, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, United Kingdom, South Africa, Iceland, Mauritius, Malta, Liechtenstein, Vietnam, Australia, New Zealand, and Singapore.
 Find it on Fitbit Charge 5, Charge 4, Luxe, Sense and Sense 2, Versa 2, 3, and 4, and Inspire 2 and 3.